david-knott/moderncompilerinjava/CURRENT.md

 # Current Tasks

-Reorganising the DataFrag > Process > Canon , Blocks, Trace > CodeGen code
+## Reorganising the DataFrag > Process > Canon , Blocks, Trace > CodeGen code
+Created new Canonicalisation facade which abstracts the tree canonicalisation functions

+Create new TreeContainer.
+This takes in a Fragment linked list, the Canonicalisation facade and a FragProcessor ( not sure if this is required ) and processes each Fragment.
+Still to do is to create a new linked list of ProcessedFragments, which can be passed on to the Code Generation phase.

+## Later

 For register allocation we need to build the interference graph using all the code blocks, not one by one.
 I am have created a simple GraphColouring class, but I need to refactor before I can proceed with register allocation.